 3) The People

+Belizeans are friendly, down-to-earth, and easy to talk to.
 Not just in San Ignacio, but in Caye Caulker as well.
-Belizeans are friendly, down-to-earth, and easy to talk to.
-They would greet me (good morning/good night) as I walked down the streets.
-And a lot of locals assumed I was Belizean.
+They would greet me as I walked down the streets.
+A lot of locals assumed I was Belizean.

 2) Snorkeling at Caye Caulker Marine Reserve